Neriderc/LemmyAutomod/README.md

     volumes:
       - ./volumes/automod:/opt/database
 ```
-More information and further environment variables are detailed in [Environment variables](#environment-variables).
+More information and further environment variables are detailed in [Environment variable list](#environment-variable-list).

 Ensure you also add networks that allow the LemmyWebhook to access LemmyAutomod, and LemmyAutomod to access Lemmy if you've got custom networks.